It Happened One Christmas: Production

 Lionel Chetwynd's teleplay, directed by Donald Wrye, varies little from the original screenplay, even using most of the original dialogue.
 Thomas served as executive producer for the project.

 Revisions in the script include fleshing out and exploring some of the characters who are citizens of Bedford Falls to a greater extent than in the original.
 When George, Harry (Mary's brother), and the Hatchs' friends, Bert and Ernie, go off to fight in the World War II, each sends letters to Mary describing their experiences.
 All four characters are shown in uniform, interspersed with actual war footage.
-Another brief scene depicts George attempting to readjust to civilian life after the war has ended.
+Another brief scene depicts George, wounded in battle and discharged, attempting to readjust to civilian life after the war has ended.
 The characters of Ma Bailey (played by Doris Roberts), Violet Bick (played by Karen Carlson), and Sam Wainwright (played by an uncredited Jim Lovelett) are practically reduced to bit parts, in contrast to the more full-bodied performances interpreted by Beulah Bondi, Gloria Grahame, and Frank Albertson, respectively, in the 1946 film.

 The musical score is by Stephen Lawrence and the cinematography by Conrad Hall.